Stone Gon'

 Stone Gon' is the second studio album by American R&B singer Barry White, released in 1973 on the 20th Century label.
 The album was arranged by Barry White and Gene Page.

 History

 The album topped the R&B albums chart, his second to do so.
-It also reached #20 on the Billboard 200 and #18 on the UK Albums Chart.
+It also reached number 20 on the Billboard 200 and number 18 on the UK Albums Chart.
 The album was a success, yielding two Billboard R&B Top Ten singles, "Never, Never Gonna Give Ya Up" and "Honey Please, Can't Ya See".
-Both were also successful on the Billboard Hot 100, peaking at #7 and #44 respectively.
-"Never, Never Gonna Give Ya Up" was also a hit on the UK Singles Chart, peaking at #14.
+Both were also successful on the Billboard Hot 100, peaking at numbers 7 and 44 respectively.
+"Never, Never Gonna Give Ya Up" was also a hit on the UK Singles Chart, peaking at number 14.
 The album was digitally remastered and reissued on CD on May 3, 1994, by Island/Mercury Records.